Treat your child's ADHD the natural way: Top tips from our Clinical Psychologist

 - Although it is very effective in its own right, BrightSpark for hyperactive children has been formulated for use along with Focus Formula, a herbal remedy for ADHD to support brain health, improved concentration and mental clarity.
 It is highly recommended that these two remedies for ADHD be used together for best results!

 - Kids who suffer from ADHD often feel isolated and 'different' from others.
 They may feel insecure about their ADHD and feel degraded when they get reprimanded for not behaving well in class or struggling to concentrate.
 MindSoothe Jr acts as a natural antidepressant!
 It improves the confidence and mood of children who suffer from anxiety and self esteem problems.
 It also helps to reduce anger, mood swings and oppositional behavior!

-- Kali Phos is a tissue salt that assist with concentration, calm and nervous system health.
+- Kali Phos is a tissue salt that assists with concentration, calm and nervous system health.